Back to articles

 Uses of Genetic Analyzer

 The DNA analyzer is a modern and advanced helpful equipment for performing DNA analysis in a different laboratory.
-It can be suitable for Sanger sequencing, genotyping, STR and SNP profiling, gene mutation analysis, etc. The following are the area of application of the DNA analyzer:
+It supports both sequencing applications (Sanger sequencing, gene mutation and variant analysis) and fragment analysis applications (STR profiling, SNP genotyping, and other sizing assays).
+The following are the area of application of the DNA analyzer:

 2. Microorganism-related research laboratories: Gene analysis of bacteria and viruses is usually a choice while researching microorganisms.
 So, a DNA analyzer can be an ideal substitute for tedious manual work.

-3. Cancer-related laboratories: The DNA sampler helps detect genetic mutation and will be helpful in cancer-related laboratories for diagnosing the root cause of cancer.
+3. Cancer-related laboratories: The DNA analyzer helps detect genetic mutation and will be helpful in cancer-related laboratories for diagnosing the root cause of cancer.

 Benefits of DNA Analyzer

-1. Large quantity of sample processing: The capillary array helps in processing 48-96 samples simultaneously, so it helps in processing a large amount of the samples.
+1. Large quantity of sample processing: Depending on the capillary array, the instrument can process many samples in parallel (up to 96 on high-throughput models), so it helps in processing a large amount of the samples.

 2. Less time-consuming: Since it can process multiple samples and require significantly less manual work, it will consume less time.
 Likewise, it is an automated process; a worker can finish other manual labor when the machine runs in the background.